nboldhq/docs/src/quickstart/set-up-the-home-page.md

 ![](https://downloads.intercomcdn.com/i/o/442958778/717597f2312a2e0e1829cf7a/2022-01-04_11-52-01.png)

-Select from your computer the _n_Bold Home Package that you have just downloaded.
+Select from your computer the nBold Home Package that you have just downloaded.

 ![](https://downloads.intercomcdn.com/i/o/442959362/46787b77a50b236b8ff71096/home+page.png)